laravel/docs/queues.md

         new ReleasePodcast,
     ])->dispatch();

-In addition to chaining job class instances, you may also chain Closures:
+In addition to chaining job class instances, you may also chain closures:

     Bus::chain([
         new ProcessPodcast,